ah584d/ah584d/README.md

 - 🔭 I’m currently working on a BIG BIG BIG React native application
 <!--
+- “Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” — Martin Fowler
 - 🌱 I’m currently learning

 - 👯 I’m looking to collaborate on ...